pbl0/rr-scripts/scripts/rrpablobot/README.md

 ## @rrpablobot

-Telegram bot that you can send some rr links and it will retrieve relevant data.
-It can be added to groups too.
+Telegram bot that you can send some rr links and it will retrieve useful data.
+It also work on groups too.

 ### [@rrpablobot](https://t.me/rrpablobot)

 Current commands:

-/commands
+- /commands
-/info
+- /info
-/profile
+- /profile
-/region
+- /region
-/war
+- /war
-/state
+- /state
-/party
+- /party
-/article
+- /article
-/coups
+- /coups
-/perk
+- /perk
-/regions
+- /regions
-/resources
+- /resources
-/weapons
+- /weapons
-/state_market
+- /state_market

-> **Reminder:** The bot might be down sometimes.
+Check the full list of commands with **/commands**.

-Contact [@pablobls](https://pablobls) to help improve this bot by reporting issues or suggesting new features.
+Want to help improve this bot or have any questions or suggestions?
+Contact [@pablobls](https://pablobls).

 ### Usage